 To understand the benefits, note in the picture below a PDF document that looks exactly like a table that would be useful in Excel.

 But if you try use the PDF tools and copy the data, you get a mess, which you have to spend hours cleaning up.
 Note below that all the nicely column based data of the PDF, becomes a heap of data in a single column in Excel.

 Of course you can build formula to convert this into something useful (see our Data Cleanup Course for ways to do this).
 But there is a much easier way to import data from a PDF into Excel.

-Below we show you the benefits of using a special product to get all information from PDF to Excel.
+Below we show you the benefits of using Able2Extract to get all the information, in a user friendly format, from PDF to Excel.
 Although we only focus on the Excel portion, the tool can extract PDF information into any one of the common Microsoft Office packages.

-So if you spend more than 5 minutes getting data out of a PDF and into Excel, have a look at all the features below.
-And if your PDF conversation have any of the following issues, you definitely must keep reading:
+If you spend more than 5 minutes getting data out of a PDF and into Excel, have a look at all the features below.
+And if your PDF conversation have any of the following issues, you must keep reading:

 - Merged Cells (columns get confused)

 - Wrapped Text (rows need to be grouped)